bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Please read [Brave with DuckDuckGo, an alternative to Chrome](https://bluz71.github.io/2019/05/26/brave-with-duckduckgo-an-alternative-to-chrome.html) for greater insight.

-Privacy can further be enhanced by tweaking the following Brave settings.
+Privacy can be enhanced by tweaking the following Brave settings.

+- `Brave Shields default`, `Fingerprintig protection` change to `Block all fingerprinting`

-- Disable all `Social Buttons and Logins`
+- `Social Buttons and Logins`, disable all choices

-- In `Privacy and Security`, enable `Send a "Do Not Track" request with your browsing traffic`
+- `Privacy and Security`, enable `Send a "Do Not Track" request with your browsing traffic`

-- Disable `Use a web service to help resolve navigation errors`

-- Disable `Use a prediction service to help complete searches and URLs typed in the address bar`

-- Disable `Use a prediction service to load pages more quickly`

-- Disable `Allow sites to check if you have payment methods saved`
+- `Privacy and security`, disable `Use a web service to help resolve navigation errors`, `Use a prediction service to load pages more quickly` and `Allow sites to check if you have payment methods saved`

+- `Privacy and security`, change `WebRTC IP Handling Policy` to `Disable Non-Proxied UDP`

 - In `Site Settings` / `Cookies` enable `Keep local data only until you quit your browser`

 Note, the last cookie setting will clear your session cookies upon browser exit.
-Session cookies can be used to track and de-anonymize users, by clearing them you increase your privacy at the expense of more frequent re-login into web services.
+Session cookies can be used to track and de-anonymize users, by clearing them you increase privacy at the expense of frequent re-login into web services.
 This latter inconvenience is not that onerous with browser auto-filled usernames and passwords.

 Email
 =====